 When I returned to visit my parents this Christmas, with my mountain bike of course, I decided that I would take the train.
 The plan was to take travel from Hendaye to Paris, Paris to London and then hop onto the sleeper for the final leg to Inverness.
 Although the journey would take 24hrs my reasoning was that for 8 hours of that I would be asleep, 4 hours in a bar in London and the rest reading my book on the train.
 If you are thinking about taking the train to visit us, or to get elsewhere in Europe then read on for my honest review, directions and tips.

 I packed my bike in a hurry and cut a few corners, I got away with most of them but made a couple of careless mistakes.
-Below are the steps I took to pack my bike and the extra measures I will take next time:
+You can read about our advice for flying with your mountain bike to get some packing ideas.

 I waved a tearful goodbye, (adios, au revoir) to Amaia at Hendaye station at 7:55am.
 Hendaye is 5 minutes from our accommodation for anyone thinking of doing this journey, don’t get off at Biarritz which is slightly further away.
 The baggage storage on the SNCF train was great and my bike fitted in just behind my head with no problems (see picture above).
 Once the train started I had a great latte and a croissant, for a very reasonable price, before settling into a combination of view-watching, reading and sleeping and before I knew it it was 1pm and I was in Paris.
 It caught me quite by surprise actually because we didn’t seem to have been travelling for long, and I had a panic trying to wake up / finish my drink / gather my belongings as the train pulled into the station.